Magnetoelectric effect: Strain driven magnetoelectric heterostructured effect

 Because materials exist that couple strain to electrical polarization (piezoelectrics, electrostrictives, and ferroelectrics) and that couple strain to magnetization (magnetostrictive/magnetoelastic/ferromagnetic materials), it is possible to couple magnetic and electric properties indirectly by creating composites of these materials that are tightly bonded so that strains transfer from one to the other.

 Thin film strategy enables achievement of interfacial multiferroic coupling through a mechanical channel in heterostructures consisting of a magnetoelastic and a piezoelectric component.
 This type of heterostructure is composed of an epitaxial magnetoelastic thin film grown on a piezoelectric substrate.
 For this system, application of a magnetic field will induce a change in the dimension of the magnetoelastic film.
 This process, called magnetostriction, will alter residual strain conditions in the magnetoelastic film, which can be transferred through the interface to the piezoelectric substrate.
 Consequently, a polarization is introduced in the substrate through the piezoelectric process.

 The overall effect is that the polarization of the ferroelectric substrate is manipulated by an application of a magnetic field, which is the desired magnetoelectric effect (the reverse is also possible).
 In this case, the interface plays an important role in mediating the responses from one component to another, realizing the magnetoelectric coupling.
 For an efficient coupling, a high-quality interface with optimal strain state is desired.
 In light of this interest, advanced deposition techniques have been applied to synthesize these types of thin film heterostructures.
 Molecular beam epitaxy has been demonstrated to be capable of depositing structures consisting of piezoelectric and magnetostrictive components.
 Materials systems studied included cobalt ferrite, magnetite, SrTiO3, BaTiO3, PMNT.

 Flexomagnetoelectric effect

 Magnetically driven ferroelectricity is also caused by inhomogeneous magnetoelectric interaction.
 This effect appears due to the coupling between inhomogeneous order parameters.
 It was also called as flexomagnetoelectric effect.
-Usually it is describing using the Lifshitz invariant (i.e. single-constant coupling term).
-It was shown that in general case of cubic hexoctahedral crystal the four phenomenological constants approach is correct.
-The flexomagnetoelectric effect appears in spiral multiferroics or micromagnetic structures like domain walls and magnetic vortexes.
+Usually it is describing using the Lifshitz invariant (i.e. single-constant coupling term):